 - Any bedframe reconfigurations must be performed by Housing Maintenance.
 To request a bed reconfiguration, contact Housing Maintenance.
-Student are not allowed to pus beds together if/when a vacancy occurs.
+Students are not allowed to push beds together if/when a vacancy occurs.

 - Only residents who live in the Village may bring their own personal beds unless approved in advance by Housing Maintenance.